Bible studies with Don Isaac Abravanel’s commentary (also spelled Abarbanel) has withstood the test of

 In closing, let us demonstrate how God aligned disparate goals.
 “And God spoke to Moshe saying.
 When

-in the main, had little to do with warding off the evil eye.
+you take the sum of the Children of Israel”, in the main, had little to do with warding off the evil eye.

 Mustering up troops is fully justified, as suggested.
 God observed that the Mishkan was in sore need of